 (Listed in order of when they first trained at the Hoitsugan Dojo and/or with Nakayama Sensei while in Japan)

 Michael Berger – Berger Sensei trained in Japan for several years in the 1980s & 1990s, beginning in 1983.
 While there, he trained at multiple locations, including both Takushoku and Komazawa Universities.
-He has placed in numerous tournaments in the US and Japan in both JKA and mixed-style events and produced several books and video’s.
+He has placed in numerous tournaments in the US and Japan in both JKA and mixed-style events and produced several books and videos.
 He also studied various martial arts in China while there pursuing an advanced degree in traditional Chinese medicine.
-He currently operates a dojo in Salt Lake City, Utah, where he also practices acupuncture and Zen Buddhism, as well as trains MMA fighters.
+He has operated a dojo in Salt Lake City, Utah, where he also practices acupuncture and Zen Buddhism and has trained MMA fighters.
 Mr Berger was one of the organizers for Hoitsugan Seminars II, in 2005.

 Jon Keeling – Keeling Sensei lived at the Hoitsugan Sep 1985 to July 1988, July-Aug 1990 and for a few other short stays.
 He lived & trained in Tokyo for a total of 8 years and for a few years taught most of the Saturday classes at the Hoitsugan.
 On Hoitsugan kata teams that placed 3rd, 2nd and 1st in different years at the JKA All-Tokyo Championships.
 Chief Instructor, Silicon Valley Karate.
-Created the Hoitsugan Seminars camps and organized/hosted the camps in northern California in 2004, 2008, 2014 this one in 2020.
+Was organizer of 1st & 3rd Hoitsugan Seminars in northern California in 2004 & 2008 and this one in 2014 as well.

 Jeremy Peck – Peck Sensei lived at the Hoitsugan 1987-88 and July-Sep 1990.
 He spent an additional year+ living and training in Japan prior to staying at the Hoitsugan and during that time trained regularly at the Aoyama Gakuin University dojo.
 On Hoitsugan kata team that placed 2nd and 1st in 1987 and 1988 in the JKA All-Tokyo Championships.
 Peck Sensei has taught at Cabrillo College in Aptos, University of California Santa Cruz and in Monterey, California.

-Bob Ehling – Lived and trained in Tokyo in the late 1980’s to early 1990’s.
-Ehling Sensei previously trained with Yokota (Kosaku) Sensei and now trains under Field Sensei (another Hoitsugan alumni) in Santa Monica, California, where he sometimes helps teach classes at ISKF Santa Monica.
+Bob Ehling – Ehling Sensei lived and trained in Tokyo in the late 1980’s to early 1990’s.
+Ehling Sensei previously trained with Yokota (Kosaku) Sensei and now trains under Field Sensei (another Hoitsugan alumni) in Santa Monica, California, where he sometimes teaches classes at JKA Santa Monica.

-Aaron Hoopes – Trained at the Hoitsugan 1987-1989, where he was a member of the dojo teams competing in All-Tokyo tournaments.
+Aaron Hoopes – Hoopes Sensei trained at the Hoitsugan 1987-1989, where he was a member of the dojo teams competing in All-Tokyo tournaments.
 Was also living and training in Japan for an additional 2 years.
 Author of several books and many articles relating to martial arts and yoga.
 Instructor of Tai Chi and Zen Yoga in addition to Karate. www.artofzenyoga.com

-Fred Borda – Trained with Kawawada Sensei at the Hoitsugan 1991-94, as well as at the JKA Honbu.
+Fred Borda – Borda Sensei trained with Kawawada Sensei at the Hoitsugan 1991-94, as well as at the JKA Honbu.
 Instructor at Silicon Valley Karate.

-Mario Kadena – Trained at the Hoitsugan a total of six times between 1991 and 2001, for several months each time, and several times since then as well.
-Kadena Sensei teaches at his dojo near Rio de Janeiro, Brazil and has been doing Shotokan for over 45 years.
+Mario Kadena – Kadena Sensei trained at the Hoitsugan a total of six times between 1991 and 2001, for several months each time.
+Kadena Sensei teaches at his dojo in Rio de Janeiro, Brazil and has been doing Shotokan for over 40 years.

 Some words from those unable to make it to the last camp…